jen-thomas/orthoptera-elevational-range-community-composition/README.md

 ## Running the code

-A virtual environment `Renv` encapsulates the packages used within the code.
-This should be activated before trying to use the analysis code.
+A virtual environment, `renv`, encapsulates the packages and set-up used to run the code.
+Package details are listed in `renv.lock`.
+The virtual environment should be activated before running the code.

-For practical reasons, data can be found in a separate repository.
+For practical reasons, data can be found in a separate [repository](https://github.com/jen-thomas/orthoptera-elevational-range-community-composition-observation-data/tree/main/data).
 To run this code, it would make sense to copy the required files to the `data` directory.
-The required files are:
+These are:
 * [digital elevation model data](#digital-elevation-model-data)
 * the four CSV files from the [data repository](https://github.com/jen-thomas/orthoptera-elevational-range-community-composition-observation-data/tree/main/data)